cgavalos-zz/maze-game/README.md

 5. Auto-generate walls in Unity (house, hallway). **(done)**

 ### Maze-specific
-6. Auto-generate a maze in Unity (simple)
+6. Auto-generate a maze in Unity (simple) (Use binary method?)
 7. Auto-generate a tough maze. **(done)**
-8. Be able to add in plazas and clearings in the maze
+8. Be able to add in plazas and clearings in the maze **(done)**
-9. Be able to add in plazas and clearings in the maze while mending the walls so that paths still exist
+9. Be able to add in plazas and clearings in the maze while mending the walls so that paths still exist (add fix option to make pathways one block wide excepting plazas)
-10. Be able to add in plazas and clearings in the maze while keeping (most) complexity
+10. Be able to add in plazas and clearings in the maze while keeping (most) complexity **(done)**
 11. Be able to dynamically close off pathways (behind the player eventually) **(done)**
 12. Be able to close off pathways and open up others that still lead the same way.